Rev. Jose Luis Portillo – Executive Director, Proyecto Abrigo

 Charles Harrison – Chair, Board of Directors

 Charles Harrison has been actively involved in ministry since 1988.
 After leaving a career as a retail sales executive with a flagship department store chain, he served for 3 1/2 years in the area of Single’s Ministry.
 He then began working with Youth and Families in 1991.
 Charles currently serves as the executive director of YouthWorker Movement and is a professional youth ministry volunteer at his local church.
 Charles spends all of his free-time with his Life-Partner of 20+ years, Georgia M. Harrison.
-She is an ordained Deacon in the North Texas Conference and currently serves FUMC Wichita Falls.
+She is an ordained Deacon in the North Texas Conference and currently serves FUMC Wichita Falls where Charles is a member.
 Charles also especially enjoys spending time with his children, Ricky and Marisa.

 Lisa Hamilton – Vice Chair, Board of Directors